Local Topological Constraints on Berry Curvature in Spin--Orbit Coupled BECs: Introduction

 A persistent theoretical challenge is to identify \emph{local} topological obstructions that constrain the curvature even when global invariants---such as the first Chern number---vanish.
 While the Chern number quantizes the net flux, its vanishing does not guarantee that the curvature can be locally flattened; geometric obstructions may prevent its simultaneous annihilation along independent directions in the parameter space.

 This work addresses that challenge by bringing a recent geometric result into physical focus.
 In \cite{PigazziniToda2025}, a lower bound was established for the off-diagonal holonomy of metric connections with totally skew-symmetric torsion on product manifolds.
-The bound is expressed in terms of a \emph{mixed} de~Rham cohomology class $[\omega]\in H^{p}(M_1)\otimes H^{q}(M_2)$ associated with the torsion; its \emph{mixed tensor rank} $r$ counts the minimal number of simple tensors needed to represent the class, and after subtracting contributions from parallel forms (which do not generate off-diagonal curvature) one obtains a corrected integer $r^{\sharp}$ that bounds the dimension of the off-diagonal holonomy algebra:
+The bound is expressed in terms of a \emph{mixed} de Rham cohomology class $[\omega]\in H^{p}(M_1)\otimes H^{q}(M_2)$ associated with the torsion; its \emph{mixed tensor rank} $r$ counts the minimal number of simple tensors needed to represent the class, and after subtracting contributions from parallel forms (which do not generate off-diagonal curvature) one obtains a corrected integer $r^{\sharp}$ that bounds the dimension of the off-diagonal holonomy algebra:

-Here we show how this abstract geometric theorem materializes in a concrete physical setting: a generic two-component SOC BEC confined in a quasi-two-dimensional toroidal trap.
+Here we show how this abstract geometric framework can be \emph{adapted}---not applied as a black box---to a concrete physical setting: a generic two-component SOC BEC confined in a quasi-two-dimensional toroidal trap.
 Such a system possesses three universal, experimentally accessible degrees of freedom: the two crystal momenta forming a Brillouin-zone torus $T^{2}_{\mathrm{BZ}}$, a global $U(1)$ phase $\phi_{+}$ associated with particle-number conservation, and a relative $U(1)$ phase $\phi_{-}$ between the two internal spin components \cite{Lin2011,Matthews2018DoubleRing}.
 We therefore take as the extended parameter space the manifold We emphasize that treating $M$ as a global product manifold requires the underlying principal bundle to be trivial, which holds precisely in the physical regime of vanishing total Chern number ($c_{\text{tot}}=0$) that is central to our main result.
 In configurations with non-zero net topological charge, this product structure should be understood as a local description in a gauge patch, sufficient for deriving local curvature bounds.

 The first main task of the paper is to construct, in this space, a natural geometric structure to which the theorem of \cite{PigazziniToda2025} applies.
 We introduce a metric $g_{M}$ of Kaluza--Klein type, which couples the base metric on $T^{2}_{\mathrm{BZ}}$ to the $U(1)$-valued connection forms that encode the synthetic gauge fields of the SOC BEC.
-On $(M,g_{M})$ we define a metric connection $\nabla^{C}$ whose torsion three-form is precisely the physical three-form
+On $(M,g_{M})$ we define a metric connection $\nabla^{C}$ whose torsion three-form is the natural Kaluza--Klein 3-form